GordanS84/EU27-Tobacco-consumption-analysis-after-Tobacco-Product-Directive/README.md

 **DEVELOPMENT 2014-2021**

 Thanks to the Directive, the EU has witnessed steady decreases in smoking rates and tobacco use.
-However, there have been other concerns emerging since, most notably the introduction of novelty products such as e-cigarettes and heated tobaccco products as well as rise of illicit trade in certain memeber states.
+However, there have been other concerns emerging since, most notably the introduction of novelty products such as e-cigarettes and heated tobacco products as well as rise of illicit trade in certain member states.